 So, how do you avoid driving your reps to stage a burglary to steal the best leads?
 Here's everything you need to know about setting successful sales quotas.

-In sales, a quota is the financial goal individual or team sellers must reach by the end of a specific time period, usually one month or one quarter.
-Quotas are set by sales leadership and attainment of quota generally results in a performance bonus.
+A sales quota is the financial goal that individual sellers and teams must reach by the end of a specific period, usually one month or one quarter.
+Quotas are set by sales leaders and quota attainment generally results in a performance bonus for the salesperson.

 Are sales quotas and sales goals the same thing?
-Not so fast.
+Not quite.
 Sales quotas are often part of a series of actions set to help salespeople achieve a certain goal.

-For example, if JVN Skates sets a company-wide goal to increase revenue by 25% in 2019, the sales leadership would identify how many sales they need to close in 2019 to meet that revenue goal.
+For example, if a company sets a goal to increase revenue by 25% in 2021, the sales leadership would identify how many sales they need to close in 2021 to meet that revenue goal.

 Then, they would calculate how many deals their salespeople need to close per quarter to contribute to that goal.
 The financial value of those deals would be the salesperson’s quota.